top of page

 Photo Laudan Nooshin

-Sonic Tehran is an interdisciplinary project exploring Tehran as a sounded space and funded by the Leverhulme Trust.
+Sonic Tehran ran from 2021-2023.
+The project was an interdisciplinary exploration of Tehran as a sounded space and was funded by the Leverhulme Trust.

 Tehran offers a significant case study as one of the largest cities in the region and one that has experienced rapid change and social upheaval in its recent history.

-Through personal memories, oral history interviews, sonic diaries, blog posts, sound walks and sound mapping, the project aims to document and explore Tehran's rich sonic heritage.
+Through personal memories, oral history interviews, sonic diaries, blog posts, sound walks and sound mapping, the project documented and explore Tehran's rich sonic heritage.

-This webspace will provide a platform for sharing sounds, images and ideas.
+This webspace is a platform for sharing sounds, images and ideas.
 Project outcomes will include a book on the sounds of Tehran, a documentary film on Tehran as a sounded space and an exhibition on Sonic Tehran.

-The Sonic Tehran Network meets (online) once a month to discuss writings on urban sound and creative work that engages with the historical and contemporary sounds of Tehran.
+The Sonic Tehran Network continues to meet (online) once a month to discuss writings on urban sound and creative work that engages with the historical and contemporary sounds of Tehran.
 The group includes sound enthusiasts, musicians, sound artists and others interested in sonic Tehran.
 You can sign up to the network here.